GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### I don't believe in the sort of eureka moment idea.
-I think it's a myth.
-I'm very suspicious that actually Archimedes had been thinking about that problem for a long time.
+> ### Just because people tell you it can't be done, that doesn't necessarily mean that it can't be done.
+It just means that they can't do it.
 >
-> ~ *Tim Berners-Lee*
+> ~ *Anders Hejlsberg*

 ---
 ## 🏎 Quick Facts